symblai/symbl-docs/javascript-sdk/overview/introduction.md

 import TabItem from '@theme/TabItem';

 The Programmable JavaScript SDK allows you to add Conversational Intelligence directly into your web applications and meeting platforms.
-With the JavaScript SDK, you can generate intelligent insights such as action items, topics and questions.
+With the JavaScript SDK, you can generate intelligent insights such as action items, topics, and questions.
 Currently, the Symbl JavaScript SDK only works with the [Telephony API](/docs/telephony/introduction) and [Streaming API](/docs/streamingapi/overview/introduction)

 ### Installation